top of page

 There are loads of ways to get involved:

 We know that sauna culture in other countries comes with nudity, and for many, it is strange or uncomfortable to wear swimwear in the sauna.
-However, responding to both the U.K. culture and also a need for the sauna to be as accessible to all people as possible: Swimwear from the hips down will be compulsory in the sauna.
+However, responding to both the U.K. culture and also a need for the sauna to be as accessible to all people as possible: Swimwear from the hips down will be compulsory in the sauna during all of our normal sessions.

 You may change the time of your session, or cancel and receive a refund up to 4 days before the time of your session.
 Following this, we are unable to give refunds for sessions booked.